Fall 2014 Portfolio Review Information and Applications

 BS Art Education Major

 A faculty representative will host a meeting at the beginning of the review process to describe the process and answer questions.
-The application materials will be ready for pick up at the art department office within the first few weeks of the semester.
+The application materials will be available on-line within the first few weeks of the semester.